datumorphism/datumorphism.github.io/content/wiki/machine-learning/neural-networks/boltzmann-machine.md

    \label{eq-weight-update-rule-boltzmann-machine}
 \end{equation}

-It's easily noticed that the first term is basically Hebbian learning rule, where similar activities enhences the weight.
+It's easily noticed that the first term is basically Hebbian learning rule, where similar activities enhance the weight.
 The second term is the some unlearning rule where we have to reduce some weights to relax to the actual working network.
-Simply put, we kill some connects that have negative effects on our learning network.
+Simply put, we kill some connections that have negative effects on our learning network.